-Slovenia: Nature & Wildlife
+Slovenia Nature & Wildlife

 Slovenia's biodiversity has been exceptionally well preserved.
 One-tenth of Slovenia's territory is protected under nature conservation laws.
 The first natural park in Slovenia was established in 1888.
 The Triglav National Park is the largest Slovenian park.
 It was named after Slovenia's highest summit, Triglav at 2864 metres/9304 feet.
-Slovenia has 3 regional parks, Kozjansko, Notranjska and Skocjan Caves and 44 landscape parks have diversified landscape, forests and native plant and animal species.
+Slovenia has 3 regional parks, Kozjansko, Notranjska and Skocjan Caves and 44 landscape parks have diversified landscapes, forests and native plant and animal species.

 Valuable natural features also include the stunning Lake Cerknica and one of the deepest caves in the world and a UNESCO World Heritage site, the Skocjan Caves.